arief25ramadhan/traffic-sign-classifier/README.md

  <em>Figure 6 - Softmax probability</em>
 </p>

 The wrong prediction was due to the small number of examples for this kind of image on the data sample.
-Adding variations of the images by inverting, rotating, or augmenting them might have increased the accuracy.
+Adding variations of the images by inverting, rotating, or augmenting them might have increased the model's accuracy.